reymon359/how-to-live/docs/Maintain your integrity/index.md

 Focusing and maintaining your integrity will strengthen relationships with other people.
 They will trust you more.

-Is keeping up with your values and beliefs.
+Keep up with your values and beliefs.
 If you don't keep up with them is because you don't truly believe in them.
 In that case, you need to review them.

 ## Quotes